 What I Do

-I am a journalist, editor, ghostwriter, speechwriter and researcher.
-I’ve been through a lot of upheavals in journalism, but I’ve learned that always means new opportunities –– if you’re willing to assume some risk.
+I am a writer, editor, ghostwriter, speechwriter and researcher.
+While working as a journalist, I went through a lot of upheavals in the industry, but I learned that always means new opportunities –– if you’re willing to assume some risk.
 That’s never been a problem for me.

 I am the only Michigan journalist to have been named to The Washington Post's list of “Best Political Reporters,” The Huffington Post's list of “Best Political Tweeters” and The Washington Post's list of “Best Political Bloggers.”
 In 2006, I became a Knight Foundation fellow in “The Fourth Estate and the Third Sector” program for nonprofit organizations, finance and media through Marshall University in Huntington, W.V.